Thurler/touhou-labyrinth-2-speedrun/routes/ng/murakumo.md

 <hr>

 * Move back to 2F and go south for Eirin event
-* Get the treasure chest south of Eirin
 * Exit the dungeon and enter back on (3F)
 <hr>